yberreby/convenience-rs/README.md

 Useful stuff that isn't in std.

-Currently there isn't much to see there, but I'll happily accept PRs for more convenience methods.
+Currently there isn't much to see there (just a few file I/O functions), but I'll happily accept PRs for more convenience methods.

 This is somewhat inspired by what I saw of Go's rich standard library, but I don't know much Go so take this with a grain of salt.

+If you need to do something substantially more complex than what if possible with this crate's API, chances are you really want to use the `standard library` directly instead.

 ## Motivation